pgEdge/pgedge-docs/pgedge_stylesheet.md

 - Release Notes
 - Developer Resources

-Nested details can be in the same file as the steps to which it applies; for example, the Prerequisites section can reside in the same file as Building the Project.
+Nested details can be in the same file as the steps to which it applies; for example, the Prerequisites section can reside in the same file as Building the Project/Installation.

 ## Within a .md File - Formatting Content

-Lines in each .md file should be as long as possible, while wrapping content at 79 characters.
-Hyperlinks and table columns should not be split by wrapping.

 Each file should have one first level heading, and multiple second level headings.
 Third and fourth level headings should be used for prominent content below the hierarchically-previous heading level.

 Each heading should be followed by an introductory sentence or paragraph that explains what will be discussed in the following section.
+This applies to all heading levels - # Top-level Headings, ## Section Headings, and ### Sub-section Headings.

+Lines in each .md file should be as long as possible, while wrapping content at 79 characters.
+Hyperlinks and table columns should not be split by wrapping.

 DO NOT:

 * Use bold font within headings or text content - it is sometimes misinterpreted by MkDocs as a heading and added to the navigation pane.
-* Use Hashtags in front of a step in a stepped list - that adds the step to the nvaigation pane in the upper-right side of the documentation page.
+* Use Hashtags in front of a step in a stepped list - it adds every step with a # in the step to the navigation pane in the upper-right side of the documentation page.
 * Use fragments in bulleted or stepped lists: **Semantic matching:** uses pgvector for similarity-based cache lookups
 Do not refer to an object as 'it' unless the object 'it' refers to is in the same sentence.
 It is too ambiguous!